ogradyc01/GoldenCheetah/UG_Preferences_Athlete.md

 * `Height` - no GC specific use
 * `W'bal tau (s)` - Parameter tau in the W'bal calculation
 * `STS average (days) / LTS average (days)` - STS (Short Term Stress) and LTS (Long Term Stress) days are the time constants used in the calculation of STS and LTS in the PMC charts
 * `PMC Stress Balance Today` - if checked, the training of a certain day is considered in the SB value of this day already.
 If not checked, the SB change will take effect on the next day.
-- if checked the calculation is : `TSB of today = CTL of yesterday - ATL of yesterday`
-- if NOT checked the calculation is : `TSB of today = CTL of yesterday - ATL of yesterday`
+So if checked the calculation is : `TSB of today = CTL of yesterday - ATL of yesterday`; if NOT checked the calculation is : `TSB of today = CTL of yesterday - ATL of yesterday`

 For 'Weight' please also check: [Special Topics: Weight settings](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special-Topics_Weight-settings)